Rorcual-Nodes/Kujira-Testnet-Migration-Debuggin/README.md

 ![Wrong LCD](https://user-images.githubusercontent.com/107178227/174428355-1371c41a-705b-44be-a067-ebc02c6dbe39.jpg)

-This is a common error displayed when any of the parameters on Step 2 have been misspelled or incomplete.
+This is a common error displayed when any of the parameters on Step 2 have been misspelled or are incomplete.
 Filling the fields manually paying attention to spelling, spacing and caps solves this error.

 ## Signature verification failed.